Integrating Azure SAML with Dialpad

 19. Select Download

-20. On the Set up Azure AD SAML Toolkit tile, take note of the values against Login URL and Azure AD Identifier
+20. On the Set up Azure AD SAML Toolkit tile, take note of the values against Login URL and Microsoft Entra Identifier

 21. Switch back to the Dialpad SAML Configuration page.
-Here, populate the left over attributes with the values obtained from steps 13 and 14 in this section.
+Here, populate the remaining attributes with the values obtained from steps 13 and 14 in this section.

 22. Select Save